 Upper division Athletic Trainers, Nurses, Physician Assistants and Physical Therapy students, with permission, are able to participate in a medical mission experience with doctors from the Hope for Tomorrow Foundation.
 Students must be pre-approved.
-The location changes annually but in the past students have provided care in Haiti, Armenia, and Ghana.
+The location changes annually but in the past students have provided care in Haiti, Armenia, Ghana, and Vietnam.
+The 2017 program is in May to Peru.
 For further information, please contact Ann Robinson in Global Programs.